Skip to content

 Plastic-free bathroom: 10 tips for less plastic

-Solid shampoo, toothpaste tablets, period underwear and plastic-free cotton buds: there are now a number of sustainable bathroom products on the market.
-But the plastic devil is in the details: microplastics.
-We'll show you what to look out for on your next purchase.
+Solid shampoo, toothpaste tablets, period underwear, and plastic-free cotton swabs: There are already a number of sustainable bathroom products on the market.
+But the plastic devil is in the details: Keyword microplastics.
+We'll show you what to look out for on your next shopping trip.
 Here are our ten tips for your zero-waste bathroom.

-There are two types of plastic in your bathroom, but most people only notice one of them: the bright green shampoo bottle and the yellow conditioner are clearly visible next to the colorfully patterned soap dispenser, the red cream jar, the blue and white toothpaste tube and the pink deodorant roll-on.
-Because - big surprise - they are all made of plastic!
+There are two types of plastic in your bathroom, yet most people only notice one: The bright green shampoo bottle and the yellow conditioner are clearly visible next to the colorfully patterned soap dispenser, the red cream jar, the blue and white toothpaste tube, and the pink deodorant roll-on.
+Because—big surprise—they're all made of plastic!

 tiny and everywhere in the bathroom: microplastics

 No big news?
-Well, let's take a closer look: Where is the second type of plastic hidden in these products?
-Starting with the little blue beads in your toothpaste that still haven't dissolved after brushing and the scrubby grains in the peeling to invisible particles that create foam, volume and glitter effects: May we introduce, this is microplastic !
+Okay, let's take a closer look: Where is the second type of plastic hiding in these products?
+From the little blue beads in your toothpaste that still haven't dissolved after brushing, to the abrasive grains in your scrub, to the invisible particles that create foaming, volumizing, and glittering effects: May we introduce you to microplastics !

 20190225_Blog1280_4